 Final report (due 12/17)

-Submit the final report as a PDF file on Courseworks, and also submit a hard-copy (procedure TBD).
+Submit the final report as a PDF file on Courseworks (no hard-copy necessary).

 The report should be around six to eight pages, single-spaced and single-column, 11 points font, with one inch margins.

-The report will be evaluated on the basis of both presentation and technical quality, so please proofread for clarity of exposition and accuracy/completeness of results/arguments.
+The report will be evaluated on the basis of both presentation and technical quality, so please proofread for clarity of exposition (e.g., make sure everything is unambiguously defined) and accuracy/completeness of results/arguments.